therobertcain/hw2-data-visualization/README.md

 **Original Data:** The original dataset can be accessed on the following Github Repository: [Awesome Json Datasets](https://github.com/jdorfman/awesome-json-datasets#tv-shows)

-## Season Runtime of Game of Thrones Episodes
+## Seasonal Runtime of Game of Thrones Episodes

 ![Game of Thrones Figure](/images/game_of_thrones_figure.png)

-This graph illustrates the seasonal runtime of Game of Thrones episodes in season 1, 2, 3, 4, 5, 6, 7, and 8.
+This graph illustrates the seasonal runtime of Game of Thrones episodes in seasons 1 through 8.
+Each season consists of 10 episodes, except for season 8 which has only 6.
+The sharp corners and line endpoints represent episode runtimes.
+S8E3 has the longest runtime of approximetely 98 minutes, and S3E10 has the shortest runtime of approximately 30 minutes.

 **Original Data:** The original dataset can be accessed on the following Github Repository: [Awesome Json Datasets](https://github.com/jdorfman/awesome-json-datasets#tv-shows)

+**Project:** The original dataset can be accessed on the following Github Repository: [Awesome Json Datasets](https://github.com/jdorfman/awesome-json-datasets#tv-shows)